moaz-abdeltawab92/News-App/README.md

 ## **Notes**

 This app focuses on providing a sleek and interactive user interface while fetching real-time news updates.
-It does not include any backend implementation for user authentication or profile management.